bahayonghang/data_report/README.md

   <img src="image/README/网页截图.png" width="600" alt="Web Interface Screenshot">
 </div>

 A web-based, automated data analysis and reporting tool designed for time-series data.
 It provides an intuitive web interface to upload data files (CSV/Parquet), and automatically generates a comprehensive report with statistical analysis and rich, interactive visualizations.
+[Suitable for smaller datasets (<100MB)]

 ## 🚀 Key Features